Vector35/binaryninja-api/docs/getting-started.md

 ![keybindings](img/keybindings.png "Keybindings")

 Any action in the [action system](#command-palette) can have a custom hotkey mapped to it.
-To access the keybindings menu, use the `[CMD/CTRL-SHIFT] b` hotkey, via the `Edit / Keybindings...` menu, or the `Keybindings` [command palette](#command-palette) entry.
+To access the keybindings menu, use the `[CMD/CTRL-SHIFT] b` hotkey, via the `Edit / Keybindings...` (`Binary Ninja / Preferences / Keybindings...` on macOS) menu, or the `Keybindings` [command palette](#command-palette) entry.
+Any overlapping keybindings will be highlighted.
+Click the `Keybinding` column header to sort by keybindings in order to see what bindings are overlapping.

-Note
 !!!
+Tip "Tip"
+    To search in the keybindings list, just click to make sure it's focused and start typing!

+!!!
+Tip "Tip"
+    It is also possible to edit the `keybindings.json` file in your user folder directly in a text editor.

+!!!
 Tip "Note"
-    On MacOS, `Ctrl` refers to the Command key, while `Meta` refers to the Control key.
+    On macOS, within the `keybindings.json`, `Ctrl` refers to the Command key, while `Meta` refers to the Option key.
 This is a remapping performed by Qt to make cross-platform keybindings easier to define.

-!!!
-Tip "Tip"
-    To search in the keybindings list, just click to make sure it's focused and start typing!

 ### Default Hotkeys